 The most irritating part of The Nun’s entirely bogus claims to be based on a true story is its setting – that of an abbey in Romania in 1952.
 Now there is no problem with that in itself – Catholic abbeys did exist in Romania in 1952.
 However, the opening scenes have Demian Bichir being dispatched by The Vatican to investigate the death of a nun at the abbey.
 The small problem with this is that Romania had been under Communist rule since 1948 where an order was made to shut all outlets of The Church down during which priests were imprisoned or expelled from the country.
 If Father Burke were sent to investigate by the Catholic Church there should have been a lot more made of his difficulty in obtaining a visa to enter the country and/or harassment from the Communist authorities.
 Furthermore, the predominant church in Romania is The Romanian Orthodox Church, which was formed out of the split between Eastern and Western Catholicism in the 12th Century – they were tolerated by the Communists so you have to ask why they would not be the ones investigating.

 I ended up hating The Nun.
 James Wan is one of the finest horror directors of the 2010s.
-However, when he has dipped his toes into producing other films – see the likes of Annabelle (2014), Demonic (2015) and Lights Out (2016) – he seems to have had difficulty in imparting his skills to the directors on these other films, which have been notedly lacklustre.
+However, when he has dipped his toes into producing other films – see the likes of Annabelle (2014), Demonic (2015), Lights Out (2016) and The Curse of La Llorona – he seems to have had difficulty in imparting his skills to the directors on these other films, which have been notedly lacklustre.

 The Nun comes from Corin Hardy, a former music video director who had previously made the horror film The Hallow (2015).
 Hardy’s hilariously adulatory biography at the IMDB tells how he made horror short films since the age of twelve and The Nun feels exactly like some eager fanboy has been granted a camera and budget and enthusiastically attempted to leap in with every trick he could think of.
 Given the helm of a major studio release, Hardy reminds of Mick Garris, the director of Sleepwalkers (1992), The Stand (1994) and sundry Stephen King adaptations, who is so in love with the jumpshock and relentlessly jabbing the audience in the ribs every few minutes that he keeps on repeating it ad nauseum.